OPNA2608/UBsync/OwncloudSync/README.md

 # CloudsyncOwncloud

-The CloudsyncOwncloud daemoncontroler is a QML plug-in providing interface between UBsync UI and backend [lomiri-cloudsync-owncloudd](../OwncloudSyncd).
+The CloudsyncOwncloud daemoncontroler is a QML plug-in providing interface between Lomiri Cloudsync App UI and backend [lomiri-cloudsync-owncloudd](../OwncloudSyncd).